 An accessible information technology system is one that can be operated in a variety of ways and does not rely on a single sense or ability of the user.
 This is important because a system that provides output only in visual format may not be accessible to people who are blind or have low vision, and a system that provides information only in audio format may not be accessible to people who are deaf or hard of hearing.
 Some individuals with disabilities may also need accessibility-related software or peripheral devices in order to use systems that comply with Section 508.

 The U.S. Access Board develops guidelines for these technology products under Section 255, as well as standards for technologies covered by Section 508.
 The Access Board recently updated the Section 508 standards.
 The CRC also enforces the complaint provisions of this section.
-Read these frequently asked questions for more information about this section of the Rehabilitation Act.

 The Workforce Innovation and Opportunity Act (WIOA), passed in 2014, is a law that focuses on assisting job seekers with and without disabilities in getting good jobs.
 The law also helps connect employers with skilled workers who benefit from education, skills training and career services from the workforce development system.
 WIOA helps improve the quality and accessibility of services that job seekers and employers receive at their local American Job Centers (AJCs).
 Title IV of WIOA amended Title I of the Rehabilitation Act.
 In addition, WIOA made several improvements to state vocational rehabilitation (VR) agencies, including the requirement to set aside at least 15 percent of their funding to provide transition services to youth with disabilities.
 WIOA also expanded VR's focus on employer engagement to provide work-based learning experiences and find competitive integrated employment for individuals with significant disabilities.
 This means work that is at minimum wage or higher, and with wages and benefits similar to those without disabilities performing the same work, and working alongside of coworkers without disabilities.